Cipherpy/TAXObot/README.md

 ### Running the Ingest Script
 1. Ensure your data is placed in the appropriate folders:

-    - PDF documents should be placed in `un_structured/`
+    - Unstructured documents should be placed in `un_structured/`
-    - Custom text data files should be placed in `semi_structured/`
+    - Custom semi structured data files should be placed in `semi_structured/`
 2. Run the ingestion script:
+    - For the semistructured dataset

         python ingest_semi.py

+    - For the unstructured data

-        python ingest_semi.py
+        python ingest_unstrd.py

 This will process and index the data, making it available for retrieval by TAXObot.

 ## Sample Questions and Answers